Welcome Neonatal Nurse Practitioner students!

 Accessibility Note: Closed captioning is included in these videos.
 The same information can be viewed via videos or slides.

-Recordings are available for Endnote, RefWorks, Zotero, Mendeley, and Introduction to Citation Management.
-See how citation management software can help your create your bibliography and keep track of your references in this 60 second video.
+Recordings are available for Endnote (X9 version only), RefWorks, Zotero, Mendeley Desktop, and Introduction to Citation Management.
+See how citation management software can help your create your bibliography and keep track of your references in this 40 second video.